dannysteenman/vscode-cloudformation-snippets/README.md

 > **Note:** Once you start typing a prefix (explained in step 5), the corresponding snippet will show up in the dropdown menu.
 If this doesn't happen automatically, press `ctrl + space` to invoke IntelliSense and search for the prefix of the resource type that you want to add (as listed in step 5).

 ---
-## AWS CloudFormation Attributes (GetAtt) Cheat Sheet
+## AWS CloudFormation Attributes Quick Reference

-Are you tired of endlessly searching for the available attributes of AWS CloudFormation resource types?
-Look no further!

-I've created the ultimate [AWS CloudFormation Attributes cheat sheet](https://towardsthecloud.com/aws-cloudformation-resource-attributes), designed to save you time and streamline your CloudFormation projects.

-This comprehensive guide provides a single table overview of all available (900+) AWS resource types and their attributes, making it easier than ever to find the information you need.
-Whether a resource type has attributes or not, you'll know immediately with a clear "❌" mark for those without.
+Streamline your CloudFormation workflow with our comprehensive [AWS CloudFormation Attributes cheat sheet](https://towardsthecloud.com/aws-cloudformation-resource-attributes).

+Key features:
+- Single-table overview of 900+ AWS resource types and their attributes
+- Clear "❌" indicators for resources without attributes
+- Instantly find the information you need, saving valuable development time

+Stop the endless searching.
+Use this guide to accelerate your CloudFormation projects and boost your productivity.

 ---
 ## Support